dripfm/jquery-dynamicfloat/README.md

 ### Copyright
 Written by Cole Brown @ drip.fm
 Released under the MIT license.
+More info in the `LICENSE` file.